 It finally happened.
 The car you’ve had since “Day One” of your cleaning company has finally departed for the great garage in the sky.

 It’s time for your cleaning company to get a new car.
-Which one will bring you the most value?
-Which one will help you grow your cleaning business the most?

 I’m going to give you the answers to all of these questions and more: